e-n-f/piano-diary/README.md

 * The story of fake books : bootlegging songs to musicians
 * Hearing in time : psychological aspects of musical meter

+## 2015-02-03

+(Can I talk to you some time about how you learned to read piano chords at speed?
+I can read music but am slow and clunky)

 ## 2015-02-06

 Made a couple of decent runs through "All of Me."
 There is hope that I can do this.
 Still haven't dared to try to do anything with 3 flats or 2 sharps yet though.